September 13, 2022

 Simply put, supply chain disruption refers to any kind of disturbance in the manufacturing, supply, and delivery of products to customers.
 This kind of breakdown is usually triggered by certain complications in the supply chain fabric such as a shift in product demand, certain structural factors, or scarcity in the talent market.

-With unprecedented events like COVID-19 and the unfavorable conditions in Ukraine, the supply chain across the globe has taken several blows.
+With unprecedented events like COVID-19 and the unfavourable conditions in Ukraine, the supply chain across the globe has taken several blows.
 Bottlenecks in transportation, insurgency in consumer demand, and scarcity in the talent market all contribute to supply chain disruption in the long run.

 Supply chain disruption is highly likely when there is a lack and excessive hoarding of material supplies.
 The compactness of consumer goods is a key driver of global supply chain disruption.
 For instance, some countries have an abundance of certain minerals and ores while others are critical suppliers of agricultural and industrial products.